cortexlabs/cortex/docs/clusters/networking/custom-domain.md

 To test connectivity, try the following steps:

 1. Deploy an api.
-1. Make a request to the your api (e.g. `curl https://api.cortexlabs.dev/my-api` or paste the url into your browser if your API supports GET requests).
+1. Make a request to your api (e.g. `curl http://api.cortexlabs.dev/hello-world` or paste the url into your browser if your API supports GET requests).
 1. If you run into an error such as `curl: (6) Could not resolve host: api.cortexlabs.dev` wait a few minutes and make the request from another device that hasn't made a request to that url in a while.

 ## Cleanup